microsoft/perfview/src/TraceEvent/EventPipe/EventPipeFormat.md

 - CaptureThreadId optional varint64
   - if Flags & 2 the value is read from the stream
   - otherwise previous CaptureThreadId
+- Processor Number optional varint32
+  - if Flags & 2 the value is read from the stream
+  - otherwise previous Processor Number
 - ThreadId optional varint64
   - if Flags & 4 the value is read from the stream
   - otherwise previous ThreadId